-The Township of Frederic contributes to a pension plan which is a defined contribution pension plan administered by John Hancock.
+The Township contributes to a pension plan which is a defined contribution pension plan covering substantially all of its employees and is administered by John Hancock.

 A defined contribution pension plan provides pension benefits in return for services rendered, provides an individual account for each participant, and specifies how contributions to the individual's account are to be determined instead of specifying the amount of benefits the individual is to receive.
-Under the Township's defined contribution pension plan, the benefits a participant will receive depend upon the amount contributed to the participant's account and the returns earned on investments of those contributions.
+Under the Township's defined contribution pension plan, the benefits a participant will receive depends on the amount contributed to the participant's account and the returns earned on investments of those contributions.